dylanschmittle/dockerfiles/README.md

 [docker](https://github.com/sickcodes/Docker-OSX)

+- podman was used, i assume docker works fine, its more stable
 - One Liner That Pulls an Image of qemu with OSX
 - speed appears the same, cpu/ram/screen all adjusted fine
 - mouse integration is better *shrug* on wayland atleast,